smlegitime/accessible-ui-helper/status/sybille_status.md

 - Preliminary refactoring of backend code to standardize and cleanup code files.
 (Packaged similar code into function, added file headers, removed commented code and `console.log` statements)
 - Cleaned project folder and removed unnecessary subfolders.
 - Updated `README` files for the repo.

+### 12/3
+- Added containerization and reverse proxy configurations for front end and backend